 Not often visited due to its hard-to-reach location, the Flamingo Wildlife Habitat is one of the more unexpected Las Vegas attractions.
 The four-acre garden offers an idyllic escape with waterfalls, streams, exotic birds, and other small animals.

 With no cost to enter, this family-friendly attraction is worth a stop to see the resort’s pink Chilean flamingos.
 Keeper talks occur daily at 8:30 a.m. and 2:00 p.m.
+While there, be sure to look for the Bugsy Siegal Memorial, the celebrity gangster, hidden in the garden.

 12. Luxor Sky Beam